 All this isn't to say that the hotel is not a place for families.
 Stademos Hotels, the hospitality group behind AMARA, is keen to establish their newest hotel as a family destination.
 In fact, AMARA has a whole wing dedicated to families, with its own pool, kids club, creche and a cluster of family bungalows.
 After checking in, my husband Nick and I were invited for drinks in the lobby bar where, to my relief, we found several other families with under-fives.
 Before long Annie was playing a cautious game of peekaboo with a little Israeli boy and I felt myself starting to relax.

 The lobby’s palette of cream and dark timber extends to the hotel’s 207 sea-facing bedrooms and suites.
-My husband and I enjoyed the luxury of having two bathrooms in our family suite and, had Annie been older, I’m sure she would’ve loved the he hi-tech nature of the rooms.
+Nick and I enjoyed the luxury of having two bathrooms in our family suite and, had Annie been older, I’m sure she would’ve loved the he hi-tech nature of the rooms.
 Temperature, lights and blinds can all be controlled with a press of a button.
 On our balcony terrace were two heavy wooden loungers, a table and chairs and, Annie’s favourite, a comfy swing seat.

 Outside, the cluster of infinity pools overlooking the sea has a sophisticated feel, but any illusion that this is an adult-only space is shattered by the wooden playground that sits right in the middle of it all, with a bright orange slide that curves to the ground like a huge smile.
 AMARA’s kids club is welcoming and immaculate, with the sort of luxury toys you’d see in the window of Harrods at Christmas; elegant dolls houses and ride-on-sports cars.
 Everything looked brand new, because it is.